kedacore/keda/CREATE-NEW-SCALER.md

 If you want to deploy locally
 1. Open the terminal and go to the root of the source code
-2. Run `IMAGE_REPO=johndoe make publish`, where `johndoe ` is your Docker Hub repo, this will create and publis images with your build of KEDA into your repo.
+2. Run `IMAGE_REPO=johndoe make publish`, where `johndoe` is your Docker Hub repo, this will create and publish images with your build of KEDA into your repo.
 Please refer [the guide for local deployment](Readme.md#deploying-custom-keda-locally-outside-cluster) for more details.
 3. Run `IMAGE_REPO=johndoe make deploy`, this will deploy KEDA to your cluster.

 ## Scaler interface

 The scalers in KEDA are implementations of a KEDA `Scaler` Go interface declared in `pkg/scalers/scaler.go`.
-This documentation describes how scalers works and is targeted towards contributors and maintainers.
+This documentation describes how scalers work and is targeted towards contributors and maintainers.

 ### GetMetrics